XRPL-Node/rippled/BUILD.md

 | `werr`     | OFF           | Treat compilation warnings as errors                           |
 | `wextra`   | OFF           | Enable additional compilation warnings                         |

-To enable sanitizers, set the `SANITIZER` environment variable when running CMake.
+To enable sanitizers, set the `SANITIZERS` environment variable when running CMake.
 See [sanitizers documentation](./docs/build/sanitizers.md) for details.

 [Unity builds][5] may be faster for the first build